Sumit-Rasal/Face-Detection/README.md

 # Face-Detection
-By using HaarCascade We are Detecting The Face and Eye .
+By using HaarCascade I Detecting The Face and Eye .